arielherself/espresso/README.md

 ----------

+## Clubbing together for Ukraine

+Most people go to nightclubs to be carefree, raving to electronic beats amid the anonymity of a darkened dancefloor.
+But on Saturday party-goers visiting Zenner, a club in Berlin, will be dancing for a purpose.
+Closer, a famous techno institution in Kyiv, is hosting the first of two fundraising events for the [war in Ukraine](https://te.arielherself.xyz/ukraine-crisis).
+It will feature Ukrainian and international artists and a room in the basement made to look like a bomb shelter.

+Maintaining international support for Ukraine’s struggle is one way that the country’s musicians are doing their bit.
+Back home, shuttered nightclubs in cities such as Kyiv and Dnipro have found new purpose, as storages for food, medicine and military supplies.
+Ukrainian techno has long been associated with politics and protest: the gritty “Cxema” raves were born out of the Maidan Revolution of 2014, the year Russia annexed Crimea.
+The Kremlin has sought to [erase Ukraine’s culture](https://te.arielherself.xyz/culture/2022/03/19/vladimir-putins-war-endangers-ukraines-cultural-heritage).
+That will be impossible—especially when it thrives underground.

 ## A boom for Britain’s energy producers

 Britain’s energy industry has had a mixed year.
 Some 30 suppliers went bust: bound to the country’s energy price cap, they were forced to sell power cheaply even as a cold winter and [war in Ukraine](https://te.arielherself.xyz/ukraine-crisis) pushed wholesale prices to dizzying highs.